(605) 995-3083 [fax]

 I am paying for my student’s education and would like to see his/her grades.
 Can you send me a grade report?

 - Under the Family Educational Rights and Privacy Act of 1974 (FERPA), MTI is only allowed to release grade reports or records to parents whose students have signed a written consent form.
 See the Compliance page for more information.
 A student's grade report may be viewed in the MyMTI portal with the student's login information.
 No grade reports are sent via postal service.

 - Pell Grants, Supplemental Educational Opportunity Grants (SEOG), MTI/Other Scholarships and Stafford Student Loans are applied directly to the student’s account for tuition and fees only.
 Please keep in mind that your student is responsible for paying for his or her books, tools and supplies when purchased.

 Where can I find information on student part-time employment?

 - Contact MTI’s Career Services Coordinator to learn about part-time positions in the Mitchell and surrounding areas.
 A listing of part-time positions may be viewed at any time by utilizing the Career Services Online Employment Listing.
 Additionally, the Financial Aid office can provide opportunities regarding on campus work study positions.
 The South Dakota Department of Labor Office located at 1321 N. Main St. in Mitchell is also a valuable resource.

 What are the housing options for my student?
 Do you have residence halls?

-- There are now student apartments available as a housing option for MTI students.
-Campus Tech Apartments near the MTI Technology Center, opened in August 2011.
+- There are student apartments available as a housing option for MTI students.
+Campus Tech Apartments near the MTI Technology Center, offer single and multi-person units.
 More information including floor plans and application with FAQs is available from Mills Property Management.